 Vassya Bankova obtained her PhD in Natural Product Chemistry at the Bulgarian Academy of Sciences, Sofia.
 She has worked as a guest-researcher at the Ruhr University – Bochum, the University of Saarland, Saarbruecken, the Bandeirante University, Sao Paulo, and the Institute of Molecules of Biological Interest, Naples.
 In 2004 she became full professor at the Institute of Organic Chemistry with Centre of Phytochemistry, where she is now head of Lab “Chemistry of Natural Substances”.

-Janko Božič teaches several courses in the field of animal behavior and beekeeping at the University of Lublijana.
-His research is focused on honeybee physiology related to the different behavior stages.
+Janko Božič teaches several courses in the field of animal behaviour and beekeeping at the University of Lublijana.
+His research is focused on honeybee physiology related to the different behaviour stages.
 That includes basic investigations of social communication as well related topics with beekeeping technology and bee products.
-Part of that are also investigation of behavior and physiological background of collection and processing of the materials for different kind of bee products, including propolis.
+Part of that are also investigation of behaviour and physiological background of collection and processing of the materials for different kind of bee products, including propolis.

 Hugo Fearnley is a Director of Nature’s Laboratory, a leading herbal medicine and apiceuticals company.
 Originally training in languages and with experience in the charity sector, Hugo is particularly interested in the potential of beekeeping and apiceuticals as a tool for social and economic development.
 Hugo is focussed on developing the Bee Pharma Africa project and was recently awarded a Churchill Travelling Fellowship to begin this work.